lytics/grid/grid.v3/README.md

  1. Package up your congifuration and binaries
  1. Start your VMs
  1. Start your processes on those VMs
- 1. Autoscale your VMs when resource run low
+ 1. Autoscale your VMs when resources run low
  1. Reschedule crashed processes
  1. etc...